odan/slim4-skeleton/docs/setup/docker.md

 $settings['db']['password'] = 'secret';
 ```

-To determine wheter the process in running in a docker container,
+To determine whether the process in running in a docker container,
 you can check the `DOCKER` environment variable, e.g.:

 ```php